Architecture in Brief

 Hashicorp Consul.
 Consul is a third-party system for service discovery and configuration.

 Backend Repository.
 The backend repository stores Autonomous Identity user information.
 To interface with the backend repository, you can use the phpldapadmin tool to enter and manage users.

 Data Layer.
 Autonomous Identity uses a Apache Cassandra NoSQL database to serve predictions, confidence scores, and prediction data to the end user.
 Apache Cassandra is a distributed and linearly scalable database with no single point of failure.

 Analytics and Administration Layer.
 Autonomous Identity uses a multi-source Apache Spark analytics engine to generate the predictions and confidence scores.
 Apache Spark is a distributed, cluster-computing framework for AI machine learning for large datasets.
 Autonomous Identity also uses a deployer wrapper script to launch Ansible playbooks for easy and quick deployment of the components.

-Autonomous Identity's flexible architecture can deploy in any number of ways: single-node or multi-node configurations across on-prem, cloud, hybrid, or multi-cloud environments.
-For example, you can configure a two-server deployment with the minimum hardware and software requirements as shown below.
-Note that the example architecture is typically used for pilot deployments.
+Autonomous Identity's flexible architecture can be deployed in any number of ways: single-node or multi-node configurations across on-prem, cloud, hybrid, or multi-cloud environments.
+For example, we typically configure a two-server deployment with the minimum hardware and software requirements for a pilot deployment.